talreja/git-money/README.md

 [Browse current bitcoin-payable Issues on GitHub](https://github.com/21hackers/git-money/issues?q=is%3Aissue+is%3Aopen+label%3A%22git+money%22).
-All Issues with a payout will contain the green label **git money** along with a "**Current Bounty:**" when viewed.
+All Issues with a payout will contain the green label **git money** along with a "**Current Payout:**" when viewed.
 The current payout for resolving in the issue is denoted in BTC (Bitcoin) and US Dollars.
 If you have a question about the Issue, feel free to comment on it and ask!
 [New to git?](https://guides.github.com/activities/hello-world/)